keix/moonquakes/docs/moonquakes-architecture.md

 ### 2.2 Relation to the VM
 When a function is called, the VM:

-- Pushes a new frame (CallFrame) onto its internal call stack.
+- Pushes a new frame (CallInfo) onto its internal call stack.
 - Sets the frame’s base to the current stack top.
 - Executes instructions in the function’s bytecode (Proto.code).
 - When a RETURN opcode is reached, the frame is popped, and control returns to the caller.

-In Moonquakes, for simplicity, only one active frame exists for now (no nested calls yet).
-Future phases will expand this with a proper call stack and tail-call optimization.
+In Moonquakes, the VM now supports multiple active frames with a proper call stack, allowing nested function calls up to 20 levels deep.

 ### 2.3 Stack and Register Mapping
 The global VM stack holds all registers for all active frames: